Hayes To Quit As Chelsea Womens Boss At End Of Season - UrduPoint

 Hayes To Quit As Chelsea Women's Boss At End Of Season

-Chelsea Women's manager Emma Hayes has decided to leave at the end of the season, bringing the curtain down on her trophy-laden spell in charge of the Blues

-London, (APP - UrduPoint / Pakistan Point News - 4th Nov, 2023) Chelsea Women's manager Emma Hayes has decided to leave at the end of the season, bringing the curtain down on her trophy-laden spell in charge of the Blues.
+London, (APP - UrduPoint / Pakistan Point News - 5th Nov, 2023) Chelsea Women's manager Emma Hayes will leave the English champions at the end of the season, the club confirmed Saturday, amid reports she is poised to be named United States coach.

 Hayes is one of the most successful managers in women's football after masterminding Chelsea's six WSL titles.